adamritter/nostr-relaypool-ts/README.md

   - Duplicate events from cache / different relays are emitted only once
   - If an event with kind 0 / 3 is emitted, older events with the same author and kind are not emitted.
 The last emitted event with that kind and author is always the freshest.

-Next prioritized feature for 0.4 release:
+  - A big usability impovement implemented (but not yet tested) are delayed subscriptions, that allows clients to request data from different components, and let the RelayPool implementation merge, deduplicate, prioritize, cache these requests and split the replies to send to each subscription from the clients.
+It needs lots of testing and optimizations to get it to production level, but prototyping is important at this stage.

-The next big usability impovement coming soon will be delayed subscriptions, that allows clients to request data from different components, and let the RelayPool implementation merge, deduplicate, prioritize, cache these requests and split the replies to send to each subscription from the clients.
+  - async getEventById can be used to get one event (which can be cached).
+It works together well with delayed subscriptions, as it's not good to send a subscription for just 1 event.

 Installation: